Chocolate muffins are loaded with chips and chunks. Every chocolate lover will appreciate these rich and indulgent muffins!

 The difference is that they are processed differently and therefore react a little differently in recipes, especially if the recipe calls for baking powder or baking soda.
 Natural cocoa powder is acidic whereas dutch cocoa, which has been pretreated in an alkaline solution of potassium carbonate, is not.

-Tips for making chocolate muffins:
+Tips for making chocolate muffins.

-For more great muffins be sure to check out:
+For more great muffins, check out:

 - Glazed Lemon Poppy Seed Muffins